 The University anticipates installing a 10 Gbps/wavelength capable DWDM network on the Contractor's fiber.
-Contractor will provide either non-zero dispersion shifted fiber, NZDSF - ITU G.655, or non-dispersion compensated fibers, NDSF - ITU G.652 (G.652.D preferred), consistently throughout the network to simplify engineering and maintenance of the University DWDM electronics.
+The fiber provided must be able to pass native 10Gbps wavelengths.
+Contractor will provide either non-zero dispersion shifted fiber, NZDSF - ITU G.655 (preferred), or non-dispersion compensated fibers, NDSF - ITU G.652.D, consistently throughout the network to simplify engineering and maintenance of the University DWDM electronics.
 DSF fiber (ITU G.653) is generally not acceptable and would only be considered if the previously stated fiber characteristics were unavailable.
-Bidders must identify the fiber type they use in their response.
+Bidders must identify the fiber type used in their response.